ADVERTISEMENT

 Cars in a parking lot.
 (Photo: Unsplash)

-Carmakers are relying on the ongoing festive season to generate some growth in fiscal 2025, following a decline in sales in the first half of the financial year.
+Carmakers in the world’s third largest automotive market are banking on the festive season to deliver some growth in Fiscal 2025 after sales dragged in the first half.

-The Society of Indian Automobile Manufacturers expects car sales in India to grow at 3-5% in the fiscal ending March 31, 2025, as against 5-8% predicted at the beginning of the year.
+Industry lobby Society of Indian Automobile Manufacturers, or SIAM, expects car sales in India to grow at 3-5% in the fiscal ending 31 March 2025 as against 5-8% predicted at the beginning of the year.

-“It was a slight surprise, especially in May and June, which did not play out as per our expectations,” SIAM President Shailesh Chandra said at a media scrum on Monday.
+“It was a slight surprise, especially in the Month of May and June, which did not play out as per our expectations,” SIAM President Shailesh Chandra said at a media scrum on Monday.
 “I would say April was still good, but then we saw moderation in May and June.
-September was still good but offset by the Shraadh period (an inauspicious period for vehicle purchases).”
+September was still good but offset by the Shraadh period (inauspicious period for vehicle purchases).”

 A Perfect Storm

-First a heatwave in April-May, and then general elections that spilt into June, limited the footfalls at car dealerships across India.
-The heatwaves gave way to an incessant monsoon, which curtailed demand even further.
-A high base effect—India’s car industry clocked its highest ever volumes in 2023—weighed on sales.
+First a heatwave in April-May, and then general elections that spilled into June, limited the footfalls at car dealerships across India.
+The heatwaves gave way to an incessant monsoon that curtailed demand even further.
+A high base effect—at nearly 42 lakh units, India’s car industry clocked its highest ever volumes in 2023—also weighed on sales.

 In the July-September period, wholesales declined 1.8% year-on-year to 10,55,137 units.
 In September alone, they were down 1.4% over the year-ago period.
 Retail sales declined 5.13% year-on-year in the second quarter and 18.81% last month.

-Clearly, dispatches haven't translated into actual sales at the showroom floor—to the point where the third-largest automotive industry in the world is currently dealing with record-high inventory.
+Clearly, dispatches haven’t converted into actual sales on the showroom floor—so much so that the world’s third automotive industry is now saddled with record-high inventory.

-According to FADA, as many as 7.9 lakh cars worth Rs 79,000 crore are languishing at dealerships, equivalent to 80–85 days of unsold stock.
-While retail sales are likely to see a significant bump-up in October—with Dussehra, Dhanteras, and Diwali in the same month—the backlog is unlikely to be wiped out, industry watchers told NDTV Profit.
+According to FADA, as many as 7.9 lakh cars worth Rs 79,000 crore are languishing at dealerships.
+That’s equivalent to 80-85 days of unsold stock.
+While retail sales are likely to see a significant bump-up in October—Dussehra, Dhanteras and Diwali are in the same month—the backlog is unlikely to be wiped out, industry watchers told NDTV Profit.

 Festive Revival